chronos-tachyon/mojo/README.md

 # mojo

-Mojo is a toolkit for C++ Bazel users.
-The goal is for Mojo to be for C++ what the Python or Go standard libraries are for their respective languages.
+Mojo is a toolkit for C++ [Bazel](https://bazel.build/) users.
+The long-term goal is for Mojo to be for C++ what the Python or Go standard libraries are for their respective languages.
 The immediate focus for early versions of Mojo is to build the infrastructure for network servers powered by asynchronous event-driven dispatch.
 This will eventually include a basic but standards compliant HTTP/1.1 and HTTP/2.0 web server library.

 ## Exports